 1. What’s the main purpose of a clipping path?

-To isolate an object from its background so it can be placed on a new background or remain transparent.
+To isolate an object from its background so it can be placed on a new background or displayed with a transparent background.

 2. Can I use clipping path on any image?

 Technically yes, but it works best with high-contrast, defined-edge objects.
-For fuzzy details like hair, masking is better.
+For fuzzy details like hair, image masking is the better choice.

 3. How long does it take to create a clipping path?